nottrobin/robinwinslow.uk/_articles/how-to-get-coding-tests-right.md

 ## The antidote

-Of course this worldview isn't at all accurate.
+Of course the above worldview isn't at all accurate.

 The IQ test is [not a very good predictor](https://www.youtube.com/watch?v=03JZfssM8XY) of most other skills.
-There are many many different sorts of "intelligence", and using generalised tests as a stand-in for actually assessing these skills directly is not only ineffective, but it will [introduce a lot of bias](https://plumblearning.org/2023/04/20/the-bias-of-iq-testing-a-critical-look-at-the-history-development-and-implications).
+There are many many different sorts of "intelligence", and using generalised tests as a stand-in for actually assessing these skills directly is not only ineffective, but it will [introduce a lot of bias](https://www.tutor2u.net/psychology/reference/gould-1982).

 The best way to assess people for a job will always be to get as close as you can to letting them actually do the job.

-Coding tests, as with all sorts of hiring, will be most effective if they tries their best to test for what's actually needed in the day-to-day job.
+Coding tests, as with all sorts of hiring, will be most effective if they test for what's actually needed in the day-to-day job.

 [1]: https://garrettdimon.com/journal/posts/live-coding-interviews
 [2]: https://medium.com/swlh/why-you-should-never-consent-to-a-coding-test-in-an-interview-8e22f5078c7f